Last Updated on

 To start, here is the first organic result for the search phrase “linen sports coat”.
 Google has emboldened the phrase in the description, as well as shortened the title tag from “Linen Sport Coat: Shop Linen Sport Coat – Macy’s”.
 Although this meta description does a decent job of describing the product on the page and who it may appeal to, it is stuffed to the brim with the target keyword and offers very little additional information and has a weak call to action.

 The next example is the top organic result for the phrase “Spicy Wing Recipes”.
 There is a lot going on here.
 Along with the title and description, Google is presenting ratings information, preparation time, and calorie count.
 Instead of using the overlong generated tag (over 900 characters!) the page provides, Google instead presents the preparation instructions.
 The title tag remains the same.

 In the example below, Google has once again changed the description tags to better match the search query.
 Google understands “how long” to mean time, and has emboldened the phrases that indicate time lengths.

 Quality Meta Tags Can Make A Difference

 So, with Google writing their own meta tags, does the quality of meta tags matter anymore for Search Engine Optimization?
 Of course, it does!
 Meta tags are still an important factor when Google is figuring out what a page is about!
-Non-optimized meta tags may be signal of a poor-quality result.
-Whether you have a one page website or a large data driven platform, each page should have a unique meta title and description that reads naturally and clearly describes the content on the page.
+Non-optimized meta tags may be a signal of a poor-quality result.
+Whether you have a one-page website or a large data-driven platform, each page should have a unique meta title and description that reads naturally and clearly describes the content on the page.
 For more information on optimizing Title and Meta Description tags for Google rankings, check out Google’s Search Engine Optimization (SEO) Starter Guide and read the section marked Help Google (and users) understand your content.
 You can find informative SEO information straight from Google.